UK Easter Probability Meeting

 Registration

-There will be a conference dinner on Wednesday at no additional charge.
+There is a conference dinner on Wednesday at no additional charge.

-Funding is available to support the attendance of UK research students, with priority for EPSRC-funded students, and to pay for caring costs of participants.
-We expect to confirm to participants whether we are able to offer funding shortly after registering.
-When there is no further funding available, this will be communicated clearly here.
+Funding is still available to support the attendance of UK research students, with priority for EPSRC-funded students, and to pay for caring costs of participants.
+Please contact the organising committee if you wish to request this.

 Contact